 Memorial University has the only archaeology department east of Alberta.
 Archaeology students at Memorial regularly participate in digs throughout the province.
 Our department specializes in the North Atlantic and the Canadian Subarctic.
 Faculty interests range from the study of ancient Native cultures, through the historical archaeology of European expansion, to downed Second World War aircraft.

-Experential learning is at the heart of the Archaeology major.
-Students can expect to participate in field work, train in state-of-the-art laboratory techniques, and gain experience with the conservation and care of collections.
+Experiential learning is at the heart of the archaeology major.
+You can expect to participate in field work, train in state-of-the-art laboratory techniques, and gain experience with the conservation and care of collections.

 The Department of Archaeology offers a co-operative education option available to archaeology majors.
 Admission to the co-op option is competitive for a limited number of places.